Tim-Abwao/tim-abwao.github.io/_posts/2019-09-18-Making-a-Flask-Web-App.md

 ## Next Steps
 ### Example: 'Statistical Distributions App'
 [This](https://statistics-distributions.herokuapp.com) is a web app designed to allow users to learn basic facts about some common statistical distributions, and create samples.
 The code for the app, along with instructions for use are available
 [here](https://github.com/Tim-Abwao/statistical-distributions-flask).
-Please feel free to give it a try.
+Please feel free to give it a try, and experiment with some changes.

 Challenge yourself: Think of great ideas for web apps.
 Then pick one to start on.